Level-9/deconz-lxc/README.md

     +-------------+---------+------------------------+------+-----------------+-----------+

 ### Editing the script ###
-The first part of the script sets some variables that define hove the software and daemon sould be run.
+The first part of the script sets some variables that define how the software and daemon sould be run.

 - `DEVICE` (The path of your Conbee Zigbee gateway.
 E.g. "/dev/ttyUSB0").
 - `NAME` (The desired name of the container).